Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Bayesian transport maps for large spatial fields

 In \eqref{eq:kernel}, $\sigma_i^2$ determines the degree of nonlinearity in $f_i$; hence, $\sigma_i^2,\ldots,\sigma_N^2$ together determine the conditional non-Gaussianity in the distribution of $\by_{i:N}$ given $\by_{1:i-1}$.
 A priori, we assume that the degree of nonlinearity decays polynomially with length scale $\ell_i$, namely $\sigma_i^2 = e^{\theta_{\sigma,1}} \ell_i^{\theta_{\sigma,2}}$, which allows the conditional distributions of $\by_{i:N}$ given $\by_{1:i-1}$ to be increasingly Gaussian as $i$ increases, as a function of hyperparameters $\theta_{\sigma,1},\theta_{\sigma,2}$.

 This prior assumption is motivated by the behavior of stochastic processes with quasiquadratic loglikelihoods.
 A quasiquadratic loglikelihood of order $r$ is the sum of a quadratic leading-order term that depends on the $r$-th derivatives of the process, and a nonquadratic term that may only depend on derivatives up to order $r - 1$.
-Gaussian smoothness priors (with quadratic loglikelihoods) such as the Mat{\'e}rn model \citep{Whittle1954,whittle1963stochastic} are closely related to linear partial differential equations (PDEs); similarly, stochastic processes with quasiquadratic loglikelihoods are closely related to quasilinear PDEs, for which terms involving the highest-order derivatives are required to be linear.
+Gaussian smoothness priors (with quadratic loglikelihoods) such as the Mat{\'e}rn model \citep{Whittle1954,whittle1963stochastic} are closely related to linear elliptic PDEs.
+They can formally be thought of as having log-densities $-\langle u, Au \rangle / 2 - \langle u, b \rangle$ that are maximized by solutions of the linear equation $Au = b$.
+Similarly, the maximizers of quasiquadratic log-densities $-\langle u, L(D^r u) / 2 \rangle - V(D^{r-1} u, \ldots u)$ are solutions of quasilinear PDEs $L(D^r u) = - \frac{d}{du} V(D^{r-1}u, \ldots u)$.
 A wide range of physical phenomena is governed by quasilinear PDEs.
 For instance, the Cahn-Hilliard \citep{cahn1958free} and Allen-Cahn \citep{allen1972ground} equations describe phase separation in multi-component systems, the Navier-Stokes equation describes the dynamics of fluids, and the F{\"o}ppl-von K{\'a}rm{\'a}n equations describe the large deformations of thin elastic plates.

-By using Poincar{\'e} inequalities \citep{adams2003sobolev} one can show, roughly speaking, that conditional on measurements on a length scale $\ell$, the $r$-th derivatives of a perturbation to the stochastic process have magnitude $\approx \ell^r$.
-Thus, the quadratic leading-order term becomes the dominant contribution to the loglikelihood on smaller scales and, accordingly, the conditional distribution is approximately Gaussian.
-This is illustrated in a numerical example in Figure \ref{fig:CHconditioning}.
-A more detailed description of these results and the illustration in Figure \ref{fig:CHconditioning} is provided in Appendix \ref{app:quasilinear}.
+If the order of a data-generating quasilinear PDE is known, a Mat{\'e}rn model with matching regularity is a sensible choice to model the leading-order behavior.
+However, most of the time, the observations will not arise from a known PDE model, and so the above arguments primarily motivate us to expect screening and power laws, without quantifying their effects.

+In its simplest form, the mechanism relating local conditioning and approximate Gaussianity is captured by the classical Pointcar{\'e} inequality \citep{adams2003sobolev}. \begin{lemma}[Poincar{\'e} inequality] Let $\Omega \subset \mathbb{R}^d$ be a Lipschitz-bounded domain with diameter $\ell$, let $u$ and its first derivative be square-integrable, and let $u_{\Omega} = \frac{1}{|\Omega|} \int_{\Omega} u(x) dx $ be the mean of $u$ over $\Omega$.
+Then, we have

+\end{lemma} The Poincar{\'e} inequality directly implies the following corollary. \begin{corollary} Let $\Omega$ be a Lipschitz-bounded domain.
+Let $\tau$ be a partition of $\Omega$ into Lipschitz-bounded subdomains with diameter upper-bounded by $\ell$, and assume that $u,v$ and their first derivatives are square-integrable and satisfy $\int_t (u - v) dx = 0$ for all $t \in \tau$.
+Then,